Last Updated on December 23, 2025 by Erin Donahue

 Right next to Gantry Plaza on the South end of the riverfront, Hunters Point is the main area where I do most of my photography, like capturing the moonrise.
 In the spring, the Yoshino cherry trees lining Hunter’s Point South Park bloom first and are the perfect foreground, especially during sunset, with the skyline in the background.

-There used to be a secret skyline view I discovered at the bottom of the Pulaski Bridge, where the LIRR train tracks are, that has now become obstructed by the Gotham Point residential buildings.
-I was devasted when I came back after a few years to see such an eyesore blocking the cityscape skyline.
+There used to be a secret skyline view I discovered at the bottom of the Pulaski Bridge, where the LIRR train tracks are, that the Gotham Point residential buildings now obstruct.
+I felt devastated when I came back after a few years to see such an eyesore blocking the cityscape skyline.
 Be warned – this is a live train track!

-The rooftop atop the Z Hotel, formerly known as Savanna Rooftop, rebranded to Lost In Paradise and is the only legit rooftop bar in Long Island City.
-The hotel can be found in the seedier part of LIC that’s still heavily industrial.
+The rooftop atop the Z Hotel, formerly known as Savanna Rooftop, rebranded to Lost In Paradise, and is the only legit rooftop bar in Long Island City.
+You can find the hotel in the seedier part of LIC that’s still heavily industrial.
 Due to the fact that it’s the only real rooftop lounge in the area, it can be hard to grab a table, especially during sunset.

 I lived in Astoria for years, through the pandemic, and it was honestly the best.
 I love how Astoria is the perfect mix of both bustling city life and residential.
-Famous for its Greek food, it’s here where Queens draws that “most diverse” label mentioned above as Astoria is ranked as one of the most diverse neighborhoods in the world.
+Famous for its Greek food, it’s here where Queens draws that “most diverse” label mentioned above, as experts rank Astoria as one of the most diverse neighborhoods in the world.

 Like its namesake, this park has a great view of the RFK Bridge (formerly Triborough) with the Manhattan skyline in the background.
 In the summer, Astoria Park is bustling since it’s home to the oldest and largest public pool in the city and hosts their own Fourth of July fireworks and Carnival.